dptools/process_offsite_audio/README.md

 This code has been running autonomously on the Pronet development server since early February 2022.
 Only a minority of sites have correctly added properly formatted interviews to Box and registered the corresponding subject ID in REDCap, but the code has worked well in those cases.

 <details>
-	<summary>Details on site mock interview status as of 3/27/2022:</summary>
+	<summary>Details on site mock interview status as of 3/31/2022:</summary>

 Sites that have successfully had some data processed -
 * PronetLA, PronetYA, and PronetNN have had an interview make it all the way through the pipeline.
 	* In the case of PronetYA, three interviews have gone through the pipeline.
 	* PronetLA had one transcript go all the way through as our first test transcript, and now has a second test audio file uploaded as part of the main testing phase - this second mock interview has been transcribed and is awaiting manual site redaction review.
 	* All other sites with any processing have done a single interview.
-* PronetCA, PronetSF, PronetPI, PronetOR, PronetSI, and PronetGA have had transcripts returned by TranscribeMe, but have not yet correctly completed the manual redaction review process.
+* PronetCA, PronetSF, PronetPI, PronetOR, PronetSI, PronetGA, PronetMT, and PronetWU have had transcripts returned by TranscribeMe, but have not yet correctly completed the manual redaction review process.
 	* PronetOR has put the reviewed transcript in the wrong spot on Box, the others don't seem to have done any review at all.
 	* Note PronetLA has their second transcript awaiting the manual review right now.
-* PronetMT and PronetWU have had audio preprocessed and are currently awaiting transcription by TranscribeMe.

 As mentioned there are other sites that have tried to put interviews in Box but there were issues that prevented them from being processed.
 Multiple interviews are unable to be pulled by Lochness - Kevin's email summary can be referred to for more information on these cases.
 There have also been cases of interviews pulled by Lochness but with naming issues that prevented the audio code from recognizing them (the files within the Zoom folder should not be renamed by sites!).
 PronetPA and PronetNC are the two sites that actively have this latter problem.

 All sites should have a test interview complete processing, in order to ensure that everyone understands the data collection procedures and has functioning equipment.
 There are also a few things in particular that really should still be tested -
-* There has not yet been a non-English test audio uploaded.
+* There has not yet been a non-English test audio fully processed.
+	* PronetMT, which is a primarily French site (although may use some English) has uploaded a test audio, but has not completed the redaction review portion so that the transcript can finish processing.
+This is the only non-English site to upload a test at all.
 	* Testing is especially needed for languages with a very different character set than English.
 * No sites have uploaded a test interview under the “psychs” category.
 	* These are processed independently from “open” interviews, although the steps are basically the same.
 	* The one concern about “psychs” is it can also sometimes involve upload of a single file from an external audio recording device instead of a Zoom interview.
 The code is written to address this but requires closer testing.

 </details>

 An initial install has been done on the Pronet production server, but details and testing there remain to be ironed out.
 A few things to keep track of: